nicoella/OnTrack/README.md

 A site to connect patients with their dietician.

 ## Usage
-Requires PHP and MySQL to run.
+Requires PHP and SQL to run.

-Create a new MySQL connection.
+Create a new SQL database.

-Create a schema with `Character Set` and `Collation` set to default.

 Create a table called `user` with the following columns:
 * `id` with type `int`